jodyabney/ProjectShinyApp/App-1/about.md

 #### Background

 Owning a [Fitbit](http://www.fitbit.com/store) device has changed my life and it just might change your life too.
 The ability to log my daily activity changed the way I look at getting walking steps completed.
 I strive for 10,000 steps per day and my steps are logged automatically by the Fitbit device to my Fitbit Dashboard.
 I can there review by activity by day and for the last week.
 They offer a pay service which provides more trending options, but I decided to use their API (application programming interface) and the R programming language with R Studio to build a Shiny data product on the web allowing me to review my step activity data/trend.
+The hope was to discover personal insights that I can observe and change, if needed, to drive more physical activity.

 #### Obtaining the Source Data